 You can use a HTML link in the custom message that you specify for the section protection shortcode.
 Remember to switch to the “Text” mode in the WordPress post/page editor if you are typing in HTML link code.
 Here is an example:

-When you want to use partial protection on a post or page, you should not protect the full post or the category that the post belongs to.
-When you apply category protection for a category, all the posts in that category is fully protected (category protection overrides any other protection in the post).
+Note 1: When using partial protection on a post or page, do not protect the full post or the category it belongs to.
+When category protection is applied, all posts in that category are fully protected, which overrides any other protection settings on the individual post.